 Literally meaning ‘to the tooth’, al dente refers to cooked pasta which is still firm when bitten.
 What’s key here is ‘still’.
 We want to avoid overcooking the pasta at all costs.
 Firm, yet tender.
 A middle ground, if you like.
 It should offer slight resistance ‘to the tooth’, but only enough to ensure a subtle and pleasantly chewy bite.

 But how, exactly, does one achieve this seemingly elusive feat?
 Rather than leaving it to guesswork – an ill-advised strategy that’s sure to disappoint not only yourself but those you’re cooking for- we’ve devised this simple, step-by-step process for pasta perfection.
+You can also watch the below video as our chef Roberta demonstrates how to cook pasta to perfection.

 Our Foolproof Guide to Cooking Fresh Pasta